stormpath/stormpath-documentation/source/accnt_mgmt.rst

     "...": "..."
   }

-And one in the Borg Directory for user Locutus:
+And one in the Facebook Directory for user Locutus:

 .. code-block:: json